railsuser2014/openobject-doc-book-en/2/2_5_CRM/index.rst

 .. _ch-crm:

 ****************************************
-Keep track of your Customers & Suppliers
+Keep Track of your Customers & Suppliers
 ****************************************

  *It is often said that the customer is king.
 You would treat all your customers as royalty,